rpallares/Mongo.Migration/README.md

 ## CollectionLocation

 Add `CollectionLocation` attribute if you want to migrate your collections at startup with document migration.
-This attribute tells Mongo.Migration where to find your Collections.
+This attribute tells Mongo.RuntimeMigration where to find your Collections.

 ```csharp
 [CollectionLocation("Car")]